Kunal9027/Kunal9027/README.md

   <img src="https://profile-counter.glitch.me/kunal9027/count.svg" />
 </p>

-I'm a developer that passionate about Learning in Public or Opensource 📖
+I'm a developer that passionate about Learning in Public📖

 ## Connect here 🌎:
 - Learning in public on <a href="https://twitter.com/kunal9027">Twitter</a> 📹 ✍🏾